victorchrollo14/kubernetes-docs/readme.md

       (nginx, traefik).
 - [x] learned about ingress controller, created a nginx ingress loadbalancer and added different domain names for apache pods and nginx pods. apache.victorimmanuel.me points to apache and nginx.victorimmanuel.me point to nginx
 - [x] lecture 4 (secrets, configMaps and volume mounts)
-- [x] deploy the quickmeet application on k8s and added ssl certificate using cert-manager.
+- [x] deploy the quickmeet application on k8s and added ssl certificate using cert-manager. ( https://github.com/victorchrollo14/QuickMeet/tree/master/kubernetes )
+- [x] lecture 5 (more about volumes, horizontal pod autoscale)
+- [x] lecture 6 (HPA node autoscaling, resource management)

 ## tasks to do

-- [] lecture 5 (more about volumes, horizontal pod autoscale)
-- [] lecture 6 (HPA node autoscaling, resource management)
-- [] build leetcode and deploy all the stuff using k8s
+- [ ] build leetcode and deploy all the stuff using k8s
+- [ ] k8s the hard way
+- [ ] deploy the current work related stuff on k8s, main application, 3d model convertion worker, then the streaming server.

 ### Questions